privacybydesign/irma-documentation/docs/revocation.md

 ### Revocation updates

 Whenever the issuer revokes a credential, updating its accumulator, it publishes a revocation update message as explained above, which apps require to update their witness so that it is valid against the new accumulator.
 Accumulators are labeled with an index which is increased whenever the issuer makes a new accumulator by revoking.
 Apps use the index keep track of against which accumulator their witness is valid in the chain of all past accumulators, and thus how many update messages it needs to obtain and apply.
-The app requires all of update messages that it has not already received and applied; if it misses one or more of them it cannot update its witness and it is no longer able to compute nonrevocation proofs for the witness's credential.
+The app requires all of the update messages that it has not already received and applied; if it misses one or more of them it cannot update its witness and it is no longer able to compute nonrevocation proofs for the witness's credential.
 If that happens but the verifier requires a nonrevocation proof, then the user is unable to disclose attributes from the credential.

 It is thus crucial that the set of update messages is always available to each IRMA app.
 In IRMA, the issuer is responsible for ensuring that all update messages and the latest accumulator are available.
 To that end, the IRMA server exposes these messages through new HTTP endpoints, if so configured.
 For each revocation-enabled credential type, at least one URL to such an IRMA server instance must be included within the credential type in the scheme.